ContactEngineering/topobank/docs/deploy.rst

    docker-compose -f production.yml run --rm django python manage.py purge_user michael

-So far, there is no extra question, so this immediately done.
+So far, there is no extra question, so this immediately done!

 Known problems
 --------------

+Here are some known problems and how to handle them.

 PostGreSQL user does not exist ..............................